NIRVANA guitar technician, Earnest Bailey, talks to Alex Roberts - Exclusive!

 Guild B30E semi-acoustic bass

-Used on the MTV Unplugged session.
+Used at the MTV Unplugged session.
 This bass was rented from S.I.R. in New York, Krist didn't have an "unplugged" bass of his own.

 ProCo Rat Distortion